 FAQs

-When you don’t have a specific name, you can use “Dear Hiring Manager.”
-Avoid using “To Whom It May Concern,” as it is considered old-fashioned.
+If you don’t have a specific name, use “Dear Hiring Manager.”
+You can try: “Dear [Department Name] Team” or “Dear [Company Name] Recruiting Team.”
+Also, skip “To Whom It May Concern.”
+It sounds old-fashioned.

 Yes, a cover letter is necessary because good first impressions are important.
 By highlighting your qualifications and showing enthusiasm for the role, you can gain an advantage over someone who doesn’t send one.